 Hien Huynh MBBS FRACP FRCPC

-Dr. Huynh is an Associate Professor of pediatrics and has performed both basic and clinical studies in gastrointestinal disease such as IBD, Helicobacter pylori infection and eosinophilic esophagitis.
+Dr. Huynh is a Professor of pediatrics and has performed both basic and clinical studies in gastrointestinal disease such as IBD, Helicobacter pylori infection and eosinophilic esophagitis.
 He founded the pediatric IBD program at the Stollery Children’s hospital and developed the Pediatric IBD registry.
 He has over 10 years experience in pharmaceutical trials.
 He established the Western pediatric IBD network and is on the executive committee for the Canadian Children IBD network.
 Dr. Huynh is the site investigators for multiple cohort studies and has led investigator-initiated studies in such as IDEAL trial looking at Remicade levels in children with CD.

 Eytan Wine MD PhD FRCPC

-Dr. Wine is an Associate Professor of Pediatrics and Physiology, Clinician Scientist, and Pediatric Gastroenterologist at the University of Alberta.
+Dr. Wine is a Professor of Pediatrics and Physiology, Clinician Scientist, and Pediatric Gastroenterologist at the University of Alberta.
 After his Medical and Pediatric training in Israel, he completed a Pediatric Gastroenterology Fellowship at the Hospital for Sick Children in Toronto and earned his PhD in Cellular Microbiology at the University of Toronto in Philip Sherman’s laboratory.
 Dr. Wine’s clinical expertise is managing children with IBD.
 This interest fits well with his laboratory research focus on involvement of intestinal bacteria in development of intestinal inflammation, enabling translational bench-to-bedside research.
 The Wine lab has diverse expertise in basic aspects of IBD, especially in children, using patient samples and disease models to investigate the roles of microbes, the epithelial lining and barrier function, mucus defence, and inflammation in pathogenesis.

 Dr. Wine is also involved in training at various levels and is the co-lead for the Canadian Child Health Clinician Scientist Program (CCHCSP) at the University of Alberta.
 He is a co-principal applicant on the CIHR-CHILD Foundation Canadian Children IBD Network and chair of the European Society for Pediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN) Porto IBD Group research committee.